-Feasts: A Fun Way to Reach Out to the Community It was fitting then, that since we started the month of October remembering St. Francis, that we
+Feasts: A Fun Way to Reach Out to the Community

 Common stories about St. Francis of Assisi usually include at least one tale of his preaching to the animals and birds.
 As the story goes, the reason for this behaviour on the part of St. Francis was that he was so filled with fervour for witnessing to the love of God, and zealousness in preaching the gospel, that St. Francis determined that if the people did not listen to him then he would preach to God's other creatures like the dogs, and cats, pigeons, sparrows, and doves.